Complaints

 The Policy will not take a blanket approach to excluding complaints.
 Consideration will be given to the individual circumstances of each complaint.
 There are however some circumstances where we will not normally accept a formal complaint (or parts of a complaint).
 In some of these circumstances we may still internally investigate to ensure we continue to provide the best possible service.
 Such circumstances include:

-• The issue giving rise to the complaint occurred over 12 months ago (we will not exclude any complaints that concern safeguarding or health and safety issues)
+• The issue giving rise to the complaint occurred over 12 months ago (we will impose this time limit where a complaint relates to either a safeguarding or health and safety concern).

 • Legal proceedings have started.
-This is defined as details of the claim such as the Claim Form and Particulars of Claim, having been filed at court
+This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed with the Court Service.

-• Where you have exhausted another Group Policy and had the opportunity for independent review through appeal.
-For example, Unreasonable Behaviour Policy, Data Protection Policy
+• Where another of the Group’s policies has already been exhausted and the opportunity for independent review through appeal has been provided.
+For example, Unreasonable Behaviour or Data Protection Policies.

-• Where you wish to complain about the terms of your tenancy agreement.
+• Where a complaint is about the terms of a tenancy agreement.
 We can investigate if the terms have been correctly interpreted, but we are unable to change the terms as this is a legal contract.
-For example, Right to Acquire eligibility
+For example, right to acquire eligibility.

 • Temporary business or service closures/outages (including digital services) due to unforeseen circumstances or logistical reasons.

 There may be other circumstances where it is not appropriate to follow this complaints policy.
-If we do, for any reason, refuse to consider a matter as a complaint, we will always explain our decisions and signpost you to an appropriate service or team to progress the matter in the suitable way including your right to take our decisions to The Housing Ombudsman.
+If we do, for any reason, refuse to consider a matter as a complaint, we will always explain our decisions and signpost the complainant to an appropriate service or team.
+This may include providing advice to the complainant to refer the matter to the Housing Ombudsman Service.

 Making a complaint